-My husband and I made a deal beforehand though: he could get a new TV — IF AND ONLY IF — we mounted it on the shiplap wall instead of having it rest on the countertop.
-I think it just looks fancier.
+My husband and I made a deal beforehand though: he could get a new bigger TV — IF AND ONLY IF — we mounted it on the shiplap wall instead of having it rest on the countertop.

 Now, I’m certainly not an electronics guru, so there may be some TVs out there that this won’t work for.

-However, adding LED backlighting to newer (and especially Smart) TVs can be done in a jiffy!
+However, adding LED backlighting to newer (and especially Smart) TVs can be done in a jiffy:

-- USB TV LED backlighting strip sized for your TV (here’s what we have)
+- USB TV LED backlighting strip sized for your TV

-- Wall TV mount (optional…we used this one)
+- Optional: Wall TV mount

 So here are the extremely complicated and time-consuming directions for how to add LED backlighting to any TV.